HZCTony/U-net-with-multiple-classification/README.md

 ### data.py

 My original size of images is 512x512.
 However, they'll be resized to 256x256 for U-net architecture defined in model.py.
 I collect the sample images of cats and dogs from internet.
 You can find my sample data in /data/catndog/.
 However, /catndog/ just show how to put your data.
-You have to prepare your data by your own.
+You can prepare your data by your own.

 My modifications are summerized below: